Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Appendix

-Because we are working with shortest-path first-exit control problems, all trajectories from any given $\sigma_k \rightarrow \sigma_{k+1}$ must be shortest paths (where $k$ is a lumped time-step called a \textit{period} which corresponds to the window of time $\sigma$ remains constant).
-This means instead of working with the complete ensembles, $\mc U_{All}, \mc Z_{All}$, and $J_{All}$ we only need to work with $\mc U_{GS}, \mc Z_{GS}, J_{GS}$.
-This is due to the fact that any policy $u_i^*$ which controls to an internal state-action $(x,a)_i$ followed by a policy that controls to $(x,a)_g$ by $u_g^*$ can never have an accumulated cost-to-go $v_i + v_g$ which is lower than the value function $v_g$ for $u^*_g$. (because shortest-path polices have the lowest cost-to-go).
-The consequence of the GS restriction is that an agent that controls from a state inside the GS will remain inside the GS (given that the $J_{GS}$ can only jump you to GS state-actions).
-Therefore, a first-exit tLMDP problem can be decomposed by separating the first period out of the Bellman equation and solving a first-exit (FE) problem starting at $k=1$, while solving the policy for the period $k=0$ as a one-step finite-horizon (FH) problem which controls into the grounded subspace.
+Because we are working with shortest-path first-exit control problems, all trajectories from any given $\bs_k \rightarrow \bs_{k+1}$ must be shortest paths (where $k$ is a lumped time-step called a \textit{period} which corresponds to the window of time $\bs$ remains constant).
+This means instead of working with the complete ensembles, $\mc U_{All}, \mc Z_{All}$, and $J_{All}$ we only need to work with $\mc U_{AS}, \mc Z_{AS}, J_{AS}$.
+This is because any policy $u_i^*$ which controls to an non-terminal state-action $(x,a)_i$ followed by a policy that controls to $(x,a)_g$ by $u_g^*$ can never have an accumulated cost-to-go $v_i + v_g$ which is lower than the value function $v_g$ for $u^*_g$. (because shortest-path policies have the lowest cost-to-go).
+The consequence of the AS restriction is that an agent that controls from a state inside the AS will remain inside the AS (given that the $J_{AS}$ can only jump the agent to AS state-actions).
+Therefore, a first-exit TLMDP problem can be decomposed by separating the first period out of the Bellman equation and solving a first-exit (FE) problem starting at $k=1$, while solving the policy for the period $k=0$ as a one-step finite-horizon (FH) problem which controls into the affordance subspace.

-We define the Bellman equation in two parts, one for controlling within the grounded subspace \eqref{eq:GS_Bellman}, and one for controlling from outside the grounded subspace into the grounded subspace \eqref{eq:out_to_in}:
+We define the Bellman equation in two parts, one for controlling within the affordance subspace \eqref{eq:AS_Bellman}, and one for controlling from outside the affordance subspace into the affordance subspace \eqref{eq:out_to_in}:

 where: